DabKickDeveloper/Sample-Dabkick-Video-Player/README.md

  # Supported Device

  Min Api level - 14

  Target sdk version - 27

  Exo player version - 2.8.0

  # Integration steps

  You can integrate our Dabkick video player into your own app.
-To do the [steps](https://www.dabkick.com/video_player/Firework/)
+To do this follow the [integration documentation](https://www.dabkick.com/video_player/Firework/)